 Prepaid cards: Consumers, particularly those with low incomes, are increasingly using prepaid cards for financial transactions instead of cash or traditional banking services like checks or credit cards.
 According to the Federal Reserve Payments Study, $350 billion in prepaid card payments were made in 2018.

-- limit consumers’ losses for preregistered cards that are lost or stolen;
+- limit consumers’ losses for preregistered cards that are lost or stolen,

-- investigate and resolve errors for preregistered cards; and
+- investigate and resolve errors for preregistered cards, and

 - give consumers easy and free access to account information.

 The rule also includes new “Know Before You Owe” prepaid card disclosures to give consumers clear, up-front information about fees and other key details.
-In addition, the rule provides that prepaid companies must offer protections similar to those for credit cards if consumers are allowed to use the credit on their accounts to pay for transactions they do not have the funds to cover.
+In addition, the rule provides that prepaid companies must offer protections similar to those for credit cards if consumers are allowed to use the credit on their accounts to pay for transactions, they do not have the funds to cover.
 The rule requires, in such cases, that prepaid companies determine whether a consumer can afford to repay a loan on their prepaid card and imposes important limits on credit repayment practices.
 However, it does not ban overdraft fees entirely.
 After several delays, much of the rule went into effect in 2019.

 Protections against fraud: Federal law provides greater protections against fraud for credit cards than for debit or registered prepaid cards.
 Specifically, federal law limits liability for lost or stolen credit cards to $50 ($0 if reported before a fraudulent transaction is made).
-For debit and registered prepaid cards, it is $50 only if a reported within two days.
+For debit and registered prepaid cards, it is $50 only if reported within two days.
 Between 2 and 60 days, it is $500.
 And more than 60 days, there is no limit.

-DEBIT, CREDIT, AND PREPAID CARDS: Policy
+DEBIT, CREDIT, AND PREPAID CARD: Policy

-DEBIT, CREDIT, AND PREPAID CARDS: Policy
+DEBIT, CREDIT, AND PREPAID CARD: Policy

 Policymakers should create a maximum floating interest rate to protect consumers against cost shifts on credit products.
 This cap should be adjustable to a widely recognized independent index.
 It should also be reasonable in relation to prevailing lending rates.